awsdocs/aws-iot-docs/developerguide/tunnel-access.md

 + `iot:Delete`
 + `aws:ResourceTag/<tag-key>`

-The following policy statement allows you to call `CloseTunnel` if the request’s `Delete` parameter is `false` and the requested tunnel is tagged with the key `Owner` with a value of `QATeam`\.
+The following policy statement allows you to call `CloseTunnel` if the request's `Delete` parameter is `false` and the requested tunnel is tagged with the key `Owner` with a value of `QATeam`\.

 ```
 {